malexandre/hugo-theme-simpleblack/README.md

 [params]
   subtitle = "The site description in the sidebar.
-It can be as long as you want." author = "Your Name" avatar = "/avatar.jpeg"  # Root is your static folder email = "your@email.com" themepath = "themes/simpleblack"  # Use this params if you want to inline the CSS in the <head>
+It can be as long as you want." author = "Your Name" authorDescription = "Your description for the Author box at the end of posts" avatar = "/avatar.jpeg"  # Root is your static folder email = "your@email.com" themepath = "themes/simpleblack"  # Use this params if you want to inline the CSS in the <head>